 This is the most complex way, but it is said to create a blend of Baharat with more aroma and depth.
 Be aware that you will need to toast whole spices, not ground spices.

-Variations for the Baharat spice mix
+Baharat spice mix variations

 The main difference with Turkish Baharat blend is the addition of mint.
 This herb can bring a whole new experience to your kitchen.